 Pétrusse Park has an amazing jogging track which is also ideal for sightseeing.
 The path winds through the old town, overlooking the city’s cliffs, bridges and the river carving its way through the valley.
 It’s a really relaxing spot to run or walk – and it doesn’t cost a thing!

-If you have some free time after exploring Luxembourg City, I’d recommend a visit to Vianden Castle.
-This 11th-century hilltop fortress is one of the best preserved castles around and has gorgeous countryside views.
-At only 50 km from the capital, it also makes an easy day trip.
+If you have some free time after exploring Luxembourg City, I’d recommend visiting Vianden Castle.
+This 11th-century hilltop fortress is one of the best-preserved castles and has gorgeous countryside views.
+It is only 50 km from the capital and makes an easy day trip.